Wall And Chamber Structure For A Special Biserial Algebra Coming From Perverse Sheaves on $\mathbb{P}^n$: Perverse sheaves on the complex projective space and

 \subsection{Back to Bridgeland stability conditions}

 Recall that we are aiming at getting a better understanding of Bridgeland's space of stability conditions $\stab{\constr{c}{\PP^n}}$ on the triangulated category $\constr{c}{\PP^n}$.

-By \cite[\S1.5]{MR2119139}, middle perverse sheaves on $\PP^n$ are a faithful heart since we are stratifying the projective space by affine subvarieties whose cohomology is concentrated in one degree.
+By \cite[\S1.5]{MR2119139}, the category of middle perverse sheaves on $\PP^n$ forms a faithful heart since we are stratifying the projective space by affine subvarieties whose cohomology is concentrated in one degree.
 This means that if we take the derived category of middle perverse sheaves on $\PP^n$ we get back to $\constr{c}{\PP^n}$.
-On the other hand, by \cite[Lemma 7.3]{bridgelandWC}, we know that the wall and chamber structure of the category $\mod A$ of modules over a finite dimensional algebra $A$ is an open subset of $\stab{\der{}{\mod A}}$.
-Since $\mod {B(n)}$ is equivalent to $\perv{m}{\PP^n}$ then the wall and chamber structure of $B(n)$ is nothing but an open piece of $\stab{{ D(\mod {B(n)})}}= \stab{\der{}{\perv{m}{\PP^n}}}=\stab{\constr{c}{\PP^n}}$.